petercz1/todo_no_frameworks/README.md

 ![](https://img.shields.io/badge/licence-free-green.svg) ![](https://img.shields.io/badge/frameworks-none-green.svg)

-[#noframeworks](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24), just pure JavaScript ES6.
+[#noframeworks](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24), just plain JavaScript ES6.

 It uses built-in ES6 webcomponents and the pubsub pattern to allow each component to subscribe and/or publish to the datastore.
 In 387 lines of Javascript.